-As telecommunication companies prepare to phase out dedicated leased lines, industrial communications are quickly migrating to IP.
-Still, many existing infrastructures continue to rely on T1 connections for their reliability.
+As telecommunication companies phase out dedicated leased lines and migrate their networks to IP, many existing infrastructures continue to leverage T1 connections for their reliability.

 Traditional channel banks require an experienced technician for installation and maintenance.
 The Mini Channel Bank series is a TDM based multiplexer with plug-and-play simplicity.
 Just plug in a T1 or E1 line, then plug in the legacy signals from the termination device and your network is ready to go!